NvChad/NvChad/README.md

 <kbd> <img src = "https://raw.githubusercontent.com/siduck76/dotfiles/master/rice%20flex/image.png"></kbd><hr>

 ### nvim-treesitter
+Tree-sitter, transforms text into a syntax tree.
+Each time you make a change, only the parts of the code that change need to be parsed.
+This greatly improves the speed of parsing.
 Better syntax highlighting for programming languages ( my config just has html,css,js support for now ).

 without / with Treesitter :